Robinson Devor: Zoo (2007)

 Devor's next documentary, Zoo, also a collaboration with Mudede, made its world premiere at the 2007 Sundance Film Festival, and then went on to play at the Cannes Film Festival in the Director's Fortnight Section.
 The film was based on a true story about a Seattle engineer who died while having sex with a horse.
 The film was named as "one of the Best 15 Documentaries of the 2000s" by Taste of Cinema.

 Pow Wow (2018)

-Devor ‘s 2018 feature documentary Pow Wow: An Anthropological Study of the Members of the Indian Desert Country Club, a collaboration with writer Michael McConville, debuted at the Locarno Film Festival and then in the US at Lincoln Center (Art of the Real).
+Devor's 2018 feature documentary Pow Wow: An Anthropological Study of the Members of the Indian Desert Country Club, a collaboration with writer Michael McConville, debuted at the Locarno Film Festival and then in the US at Lincoln Center (Art of the Real).
 It was named one of the best films of the year by Richard Brody of The New Yorker.

 Suburban Fury (2024)

-Robinson Devor ‘s newest documentary, “Suburban Fury” debuted at the 2024 New York Film Festival and went on to win the Grand Prize for Documentaries at the 2025 Seattle International Film Festival.
-The film achieved a 100% percent Rotten Tomatoes score, with Variety calling it “a rapt documentary thriller.”
+Devor ‘s latest documentary, Suburban Fury, debuted at the 2024 New York Film Festival and went on to win the Grand Prize for Documentaries at the 2025 Seattle International Film Festival.
+The film achieved a 100% percent Rotten Tomatoes score, with Variety calling it "a rapt documentary thriller".

+You Can't Win (2024)

+An adaptation of the book of the same name by Jack Black was filmed by Devor in 2012 and released in 2026.